 Hurtigruten, which translate to the fast route, used to be the most important communication link between the north and south of Norway, transporting mail, cargo and passengers.
 Today a cruise with Hurtigruten is a breathtaking experience; a glimpse into the Norwegian coastal life and traditions, as well as a front row view of the majestic Norwegian scenery.

 The Northbound route starts in Bergen and reaches Kirkenes in 6 nights / 7 days.
 The Northbound route is sometimes referred to as the "cultural" stretch since it stops in the cities like Ålesund, Trondheim and Tromsø at daytime.
 On the northbound journey the ships make a detour to the Geirangerfjord between June and August, and to the Hjørundfjord between September and October.

 The Southbound route travels from Kirkenes to Bergen in 5 nights / 6 days.
 It is often called the "nature" stretch since you for example pass the Vesterålen and Lofoten Islands during daytime.
 Also other highlights like Raftsundet, the Helgeland coast and Torghatten and unique excursions like breakfast at the North Cape (during summer), a Midnight Concert in Tromsø or a tour to Vega are experienced only on the southbound route.

 Both stretches have their charm and uniqueness.
 For deciding on which stretch you prefer, you might also want to have a look at the possible shore excursions that can be done each way.

-The facilities provided by the ships are uniform, but the choice of colours, materials and design means that each ship retains its own character.
+The facilities provided by the Hurtigruten ships are uniform, but the choice of colours, materials and design means that each ship retains its own character.
 They have large, comfortable lounges providing good views, fully licensed restaurants, cafés and bars, and souvenir shops that also sell a selection of toiletries.
-The very newest ships have several bars, restaurants and cafés with varied menus, extended conference facilities and internet cafés.
-All the ships, with the exception of MS Lofoten, have good facilities for disabled people and have lifts.
+The newest ships have several bars, restaurants and cafés with varied menus, extended conference facilities and internet cafés.